 - Hedging offers protection against undesired price fluctuations.
 On the other hand, Speculation involves incurring risk to generate profits from price changes.

 - Hedgers are risk averse, who secure their investment through hedging.
 Speculators are risk lovers, who take risks deliberately and play a critical role in providing liquidity in the market.

 In simple terms, hedging means to protect, so as in the case of a futures contract.
 It means to secure the investment from the unforeseen fall in prices in the near future.
-It prevents the investor from incurring risk but also minimises the chances of potential gains.
+It prevents the investor from incurring risk but also minimizes the chances of potential gains.

 In speculation, the speculators, always look for an opportunity, where the chances of gains are relatively high, along with a significant amount of risk of losing the initial outlay.
-They play an extremely important role in stabilising the financial market in a way that when a normal investor avoids engaging in a riskier financial transaction, speculators go for it.
+They play an extremely important role in stabilizing the financial market in a way that when a normal investor avoids engaging in a riskier financial transaction, speculators go for it.
 Thus, they help in maintaining liquidity in the economy.